Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Extra.md

 Figure 1: Extra subsystem and the pause switch can be seen in this figure.

-- The goal of this subsystem is to adhere to the rules as provided by the customer, Devcom, and to add lights and sounds to the design which will add to the point total as provided by Devcom.
+- The goal of this subsystem is to implement a pause switch, make sounds before firing, and lights.
 The system needs a pause switch to deactivate it between rounds.
-The system will also include lights and sounds before launching a projectile to add to the decoration portion of the design.
+This is needed to allow the judges to reset the gameboard.
+When the system is in the pause state the array of Green LED's will be lit up and when the system is in the run state the array of red LED's will be lit up.
+This will clearly indicate the launcher's current status.
+The

 ## **Constraints:**